 Your claim to have a legitimate reason to enter should be supported by plenty of documentation.
 The final decision is taken at the border by Border Police officers.

-Long-distance trains and buses run as usual.
-Some rural bus services may still operate on reduced schedules.
+Long-distance and regional trains and buses run as usual.
 All interstate, state and local roads are open.

 - Social Distancing is key: Keep a 1.5-2M distance, do not gather in large groups.